This international Master's program covers a wide range of methods used in image processing and computer vision.

 4th semester: Training period

-- International program taught by experts from three different universities in Europe.
+- The international program taught by experts from three different universities in Europe.

 - Triple Master degree.